-We are a class that is casual yet intentional about exploring areas of faith in our lives.
-Our discussions and studies are grounded in the Bible, our evolving faith, and our ever-changing lives.
+A class that is casual yet intentional about exploring faith in our lives.
+The discussions and studies are grounded in the Bible, our evolving faith, and our ever-changing lives.
 Class members lead on a variety of topics with open hearts and minds.
-All are welcome - and can join in anytime during the 10 a.m. connection hour or during our monthly class socials.
+All are welcome and can join in anytime during the 10 a.m.
+Connection Hour or during our monthly class socials.
 This group meets during the school year.

 Open to women of all ages and stages of life, Presbyterian Women meet on the second Monday morning and evening of the month for Bible study, fellowship, and outreach.
 Morning circles meet for fellowship at 9:30 a.m. with the Bible study at 10:00 a.m.
 The evening circle begins at 5:15 p.m. with fellowship or BYO Dinner followed by Bible study at 6:15 p.m.